What to Bring

 To complete the FAFSA form and later have access to your records, students and parents have to sign it electronically.

-If you don’t have every one of the documents listed below, that’s okay.
+If you don’t have all of the documents listed below, that’s okay.
 Come to a workshop with the documents that you have and that apply to you.

-Parents and students should bring their latest tax information and/or last pay stub from the previous year in order to complete the form.
+For the 2017-2018 FAFSA, parents and students should bring their 2015 tax information and/or last pay stub in order to complete the form.
 The FAFSA form allows families to estimate their financial information, which can be corrected after their taxes have been completed.

 - Your FSA ID and your parents’ FSA ID (if dependent)